Mariannaea elegans: Growth and morphology

-M. elegans is an anamorphic fungus (i.e., it reproduces asexually).
+Mariannaea elegans is an anamorphic fungus (i.e., it reproduces asexually).
 When M. elegans is grown on a Petri dish in 2% MEA (Malt Extract Agar; medium used in a Petri dish) and PDA (potato-dextrose agar) at 22 C the growth and morphological characteristics listed below are observed.
 The colonies of M. elegans grows better in MEA than in PDA.
 On average colonies of M. elegans can be observed with the naked eye having a diameter of 2.5–6 cm after 10 days of growth.
 They appear thin and velvety (i.e. smooth) or floccose (i.e. woolly) or matted (i.e. powdery) and are odourless.
 Sometimes the colonies make a ring shaped pattern as might be seen on a jawbreaker candy.
 Specimens isolated from wood possess brown colonies whose brown pigment fuses into the surrounding agar.
 However, specimens isolated from soil possess reddish-purple colonies whose pigmentation does not diffuse in to the agar surrounding the colonies of M. elegans.
 Colonies are white to cinnamon buff (peanut butter colour) and possess either smooth or rough walls.
 The mycelium is either smooth-walled or rough-walled, white to olivaceous (the green colour of the mould on blue cheese) or pink.

 Conidiophores are arise from mycelia immersed in the agar.
-They are light brown, with a smooth or verrucose (i.e., bumpy) surface and grow to a maximum of 1000 µm long and reach a maximum of 10 µm in width at the base.
+They are light brown, with a smooth or verrucose (i.e., bumpy) surface and grow to a maximum of 1000 μm long and reach a maximum of 10 μm in width at the base.
 Conidiophores can also arise from aerial hyphae.
-These conidiophores grow to 250 µm in length and 7 µm in width.
-Additionally, they can grow to reach a maximum of 1400 µm in length and 23 µm in width at their base.
-The tops narrow to 3-4 µm.
+These conidiophores grow to 250 μm in length and 7 μm in width.
+Additionally, they can grow to reach a maximum of 1400 μm in length and 23 μm in width at their base.
+The tops narrow to 3-4 μm.
 Alternatively, conidiophores can grow laterally from ascending mycelium (i.e., the mycelium is not immersed in the agar) or hyphal ropes.
 On average these conidiophores are smaller than the ones that grow from hypha immersed in agar.
 They are smooth-walled or rough-walled, hyaline to pale yellowish.
-Bearing up to 4 diverging branches that are 9-22 µm long and 3-5 µm wide.
+Bearing up to 4 diverging branches that are 9-22 μm long and 3-5 μm wide.
 They may bear secondary branches.
 Phialides are observed at the apex of the conidiophores and their branches.
 They are hyaline in colour and possesses a smooth surface and ellipsoidal (i.e. shaped like a football) to fusiform (i.e. spindle) in shape.
-They are 8-22 x 2.2-3.5 µm in width and they gradually become thinner reaching 0.8-1.4 µm in width at their apex.
+They are 8-22 x 2.2-3.5 μm in width and they gradually become thinner reaching 0.8-1.4 μm in width at their apex.
 Growing obliquely form the apex of a phialide are long chains of conidia (singular conidium).
 Like phialides, they have a smooth surface and are ellipsoidal to fusiform in shape.
-Their apex is sharply pointed and round at the base, on average 5.3 x 2.7 µm and reaches a maximum of 9.0 x 4.0 µm in width.
+Their apex is sharply pointed and round at the base, on average 5.3 x 2.7 μm and reaches a maximum of 9.0 x 4.0 μm in width.